dstockto/matthewtrask.github.io/_posts/2018-05-06-nifty-doctrine-tips.markdown

 tags: ORM, Doctrine, Work
 ---

 This is now the 4th different database tool I've worked with in PHP.
-It helps that the original author is just 25 feet or so awat from me at work, but as I grew as a PHP developer, the debate I always heard was: Eloquent vs Doctrine.
+It helps that the original author is just 25 feet or so away from me at work, but as I grew as a PHP developer, the debate I always heard was: Eloquent vs Doctrine.
 Active Record ORM vs Data Mapper ORM.
 Personally
-I never dove into what the difference was, I just went with what was being used and learned it to make sure I could leverage whichever tool Im using.
+I never dove into what the difference was, I just went with what was being used and learned it to make sure I could leverage whichever tool I'm using.

 ### A brief primer on ORM's